SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 ms.author: dstrome
 author: dstrome
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: get-started-article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: f895e1ce-d766-4352-ac46-ec959c9954a9
-description: "Summary: This article tells you how to prepare Active Directory for Exchange 2016."
+description: "Summary: Learn how to prepare Active Directory for Exchange 2016."
 ---

 # Prepare Active Directory and domains

- **Summary**: This article tells you how to prepare Active Directory for Exchange 2016.
+ **Summary**: Learn how to prepare Active Directory for Exchange 2016.

 Before you install Microsoft Exchange Server 2016, you need to prepare your Active Directory forest and its domains.
 Exchange needs to prepare Active Directory so that it can store information about your users' mailboxes and the configuration of Exchange servers in the organization.
 If you aren't familiar with Active Directory forests or domains, check out [Active Directory Domain Services Overview](https://go.microsoft.com/fwlink/p/?LinkId=399226).